 Page 487: In "E. Special Credits and Deduction for Qualified Tuition and Related Expenses," please note the following corrections:

 The references to IRC § 25(h)(2) and (i)(4) and (i)(5) are obsolete.
-They should just be IRC § 25A(h) and IRC § 25A(i).
+Section 25A(h) was recently stricken.
+Section 25A(i) deals with the portion of the credit that is refundable.